-Most people have heard a lot of different opinions about eating fats.
-Are all fats OK to eat or should one or two types be off limits?
-Should you eat polyunsaturated fats or monounsaturated fat?
-There must be few people who don’t know that trans fat isn’t good for your health but what about saturated fat, good or bad?
+The internet is awash wish different opinions about eating fats.
+Are all fats heathy or should one or two types be off limits?
+What about polyunsaturated fats or monounsaturated fat?
+We all know that trans fat isn’t great for your health but what about saturated fat, good or bad?

 There are three main types of fat: